-Americans generally just don’t take too well to tiny cars.
-Perhaps they’re too much like toys, not really yet grown up? (the cars, I mean; mostly).
+(first posted 1/20/2014) Americans generally just don’t take too well to tiny cars.
+Perhaps they’re too much like toys, not really yet grown up (the cars, I mean; mostly)?
 The Metropolitan certainly looks the part, resembling an amusement park ride or clown car rather than the kind of genuine automobile a self-respecting grown-up American would drive.
 And this particular Metro only reinforces that stereotype: its owner is fourteen, and he’s owned it since he was ten.
 “Dad, can I have this cool car?”

-Wisely, Nash positioned it is a “premium” compact, with a roll-back top and well equipped.
-There simply wasn’t enough difference in the cost of building a compact from a full-sized car to allow it to be sold for much less, so the Rambler broke new ground with an upscale approach.
+Wisely, Nash positioned it as a “premium” compact, with generous equipment and a roll-back top.
+There simply wasn’t enough difference between the cost of building a compact and a full-sized car to allow it to be sold for much less, so the Rambler broke new ground with an upscale approach.
 It worked well enough in moderate numbers to encourage Nash to go even a step smaller.

-The 1954 Metro went on sale for about $1500 ($12k adjusted), pretty much the same as a Smart today.
+The 1954 Metro went on sale for about $1500 ($14,660 in 2020 dollars), pretty much the same as a Smart costs today.
 It used the popular 1500 cc B-block motor in 42 hp tune, and a three-speed with a column shifter.
 Given its light weight of some 1800 lbs, the Metro performed adequately, but then it was never positioned as a sports car.
 The suspension was tuned more for ride than handling.
 An MG in drag it was not.

 Sales for the Metro were modest, bouncing around in the teens of thousands most of the years it was produced, from 1954 through 1960.
 The Big Three’s new compacts that final year put the kibosh on the Metro, but it’s had an enthusiastic following ever since, especially the young or young at heart.

 My older brother (very much young at heart) went through a couple of these back in the late seventies, when they could be picked up for a song.
-His experiences keeping an MGA running years earlier came in handy, since they used the same basic motor and other BMC goodies and Lucas electrics.
+His experiences keeping an MGA running years earlier came in handy since they used the same basic motor, along with other BMC goodies and Lucas electrics.
 But their simplicity and availability of parts makes them a fun project, like for Russel and his dad.